Trauma and Memory

 Fragmented Large parts of the memory may be absent, while other parts are remembered in vivid detail.

 Sometimes it is true that the story that the survivor is telling doesn’t add up 100%.
 Times and places may not match, for example.
-This is not unusual for memories of traumatic events, especially childhood sexual abuse.
+This happens often for memories of traumatic events, especially childhood sexual abuse.
 It does not mean the abuse did not take place, or that the survivor is lying.
 It does not mean the survivor is crazy.
 Their own memories may be fuzzy and details may emerge over time, especially when the survivor begins to tell their story and/or goes through the therapy process.

 Memories and healing